Deep Tree Tensor Networks: Experiments

 \subsection{Ablation Study}

 Here, we conduct ablation studies to evaluate the effectiveness of various design choices, including network depth and width, the antisymmetric design of AIM, and layer normalization.
-We utilize ImageNet-100 as our test benchmark, a representative subset of ImageNet-1K suitable for model validation and hyperparameter tuning within resource constraints.
-Throughout these experiments, all hyperparameters were kept consistent with those of the final model, except for the variable under investigation, aligning with the configuration detailed in Section 4.1.
+We utilize ImageNet-100—a representative subset of ImageNet-1K—as our test benchmark, which is well-suited for model validation and hyperparameter tuning under limited computational resources.
+Throughout these experiments, all hyperparameters are kept consistent with those of the final model, except for the variable under investigation.
+Each model was trained from scratch.
+We report the experimental results in Tables~\ref{tab7}, \ref{tab8}, and \ref{tab9}.

 \textbf{Depth and Width}.
-To control the depth and width of DTTN, we vary the number of AIM blocks and the hidden-size, denoted by $L$ and $d$, respectively, for brevity.
-For ease of comparison, $d$ was set constant across different stages.
-As illustrated in Table~\ref{tab7}, we first set $L$ to $\{8, 16, 24, 32\}$ with $d=256$, and subsequently varied $d$ to $\{64, 128, 256, 512\}$ while fixing $L$ at 32.
-This approach allows us to explore the impact of network depth and width on model performance.
-Our observations indicate that model performance sharply degrades with decreases in both $L$ and $d$, particularly with respect to width; Top-1 accuracy drops by 24.5\% when $d$ decreases from 512 to 64.
-Furthermore, model parameters exhibit linear growth with $L$ and quadratic growth with $d$.
-These findings indirectly validate the efficacy of the multi-stage design of DTTN.
+To control the depth and width of DTTN, we vary the number of AIM blocks and the hidden-size denoted as $L$ and $d$, for brevity.
+For ease of comparison, we kept $d$ fixed across different stages.
+As illustrated in Tab.~\ref{tab7}, we first set $L$ to $\{8, 16, 24, 32\}$ with $d=256$, and subsequently varied $d$ to $\{64, 128, 256, 512\}$ while fixing $L$ at 32.
+This approach enables us to explore how network depth and width affect model performance.
+Notably, performance declines significantly as both $L$ and $d$ are reduced.
+Specifically, Top-1 accuracy falls by 24.5\% when $d$ is reduced from 512 to 64.
+Furthermore, the number of model parameters grows linearly with $L$ and quadratically with $d$.
+These observations provide indirect evidence for the effectiveness of DTTN's multi-stage design.

 \textbf{Antisymmetrical Design of AIM}.
 We evaluate the effectiveness of the antisymmetric design of AIM on the DTTN$^\dagger$-T and DTTN$^\dagger$-S architectures.
-As shown in Table~\ref{tab8}, we compare the impact of symmetric versus antisymmetric designs on model performance.
-In this context, SIM-Conv and SIM-Linear denote the Symmetric Interaction Module (SIM) with convolutional- and linear prioritized layers, respectively, used as replacements for AIM.
-It is observed that DTTN$^\dagger$-T achieves the best results among its counterparts, while DTTN$^\dagger$-S performs only 0.1\% lower than SIM-Conv but has nearly 20\% fewer parameters.
+As shown in Tab.~\ref{tab8}, we compare the impact of symmetric versus antisymmetric designs on model performance.
+In this context, SIM-Conv and SIM-Linear refer to the Symmetric Interaction Module (SIM), which uses prioritized convolutional and linear layers, respectively, as alternatives to AIM.
+We observe that DTTN$^\dagger$-T achieves the best results among its counterparts, whereas DTTN$^\dagger$-S performs only slightly worse than SIM-Conv (by 0.1\%), while using approximately 20\% fewer parameters.
 Furthermore, the reduction in the number of parameters aligns with the theoretical predictions corresponding to Equation~\ref{eq3}.